bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 ## Single sign-on with SAML using the REST API

-SAML is a browser-oriented protocol (based on http automatic redirection, cookies, forms, etc...), therefore, we only have securized browser-oriented resources.
+SAML is a browser-oriented protocol (based on http automatic redirection, forms, etc...), therefore only resources that require a direct access from a web browser are handled by the SAML filter.
-This is why only a subset of pages are handled to be automatically SSO SAML-verified but not the whole web application.
+Access to other resources won't trigger an SAML authentication process.

-The default AuthenticationFilter that manages SAML authentication applies only to the following pages:
+Here is the subset of pages filtered by the SAML filter:

 * /saml
 * /samlLogout